cronokirby/new-blog/content/posts/data-races-vs-race-conditions.md

 I agree almost entirely with
 [rust's definition of data races](https://doc.rust-lang.org/nomicon/races.html).
-Under this definition, a data race is when one or more thread concurrently access a location in memory / variable, at least one of which is a write, and at least one of which is not synchronized with other threads.
+Under this definition, a data race is when one or more threads concurrently access a location in memory / variable, at least one of which is a write, and at least one of which is not synchronized with other threads.